 - Call 911 if it is a life-threatening emergency.
 Make sure to notify the operator that it is a psychiatric emergency and ask for an officer trained in crisis intervention or trained to assist people experiencing a psychiatric emergency.

-Or come directly to the Sharon Bulova Center for a screening or same-day assessment.
-Walk-in hours are Monday through Thursday from 9:00 a.m. to 3:00 p.m. and Friday from 10:30 a.m. to 3:00 p.m.
+- Or, come directly to the Sharon Bulova Center for Community Health for a screening and assessment.
+Walk-in hours are Monday through Thursday from 8:00 a.m. to 3:00 p.m. and Friday from 10:00 a.m. to 3:00 p.m.
 [Learn what happens during an assessment.]

 [Not sure you need us?
 Take one of our quick, confidential online screenings.]